linuxontheweb/LOTW/README.md

 LOTW is developed in [the crouton environment](https://github.com/dnschneid/crouton), which involves ChromeOS in developer mode.
-All development and testing is currently done on a Chromebook.
+All development and testing is currently done on a Chromebook, using an up-to-date Chrome browser.

-The system should basically work in any modern browser, but there are likely many tiny glitches that degrade the user experience in other operating systems and/or other browsers.
+The system should basically work in any modern browser and host OS, but there are likely many tiny glitches that degrade the user experience in other browsers and/or operating systems.

 ## Getting Started